AccuBlue® & Pool Water Testing FAQs

 What's makes Leslie’s AccuBlue® unique?

 Leslie’s AccuBlue® uses industry-leading proprietary technology to provide the most accurate water chemistry analysis available.
 After your water sample is added to the testing disk, you're only 60 seconds away from comprehensive water test results.
 As reactions happen within the disk, different wavelengths of light pass through the sample to precisely measure your pool's water chemistry.
-Just one test with Leslie’s AccuBlue® can reveal complete results for Total Chlorine/Bromine, Free Chlorine/Bromine, pH, Total Alkalinity, Calcium Hardness, Cyanuric Acid, Metals (Copper and Iron), Phosphates, Total Dissolved Solids, and Salt Levels (for salt system pools).
+Just one test with Leslie’s AccuBlue® can reveal complete results for Total Chlorine/Bromine, Free Chlorine/Bromine, pH, Total Alkalinity, Calcium Hardness, Cyanuric Acid, metals (copper and iron), phosphates, and more.
+Our in-store experts test for Total Dissolved Solids and Salt Levels (for salt system pools) separately with a TDS/salt meter, and these results are included in your AccuBlue® 10-point water analysis and treatment plan.
 This is far more than you can get with most other water tests.

 Once the test is complete, you'll receive an automated analysis that includes a water health score.
 If any aspects of your water chemistry are off, you'll receive customized recommendations to resolve the issue.
-One of our highly trained pool experts will guide you through your results and provide you with easy-to-follow solutions that are tailored to your pool's unique needs.
+One of our highly trained pool experts will guide you through your results and provide you with easy-to-follow solutions tailored to your pool's specific needs.

 Should I test my pool water after hosting a party?

 The main difference is that you’ll need to occasionally check salt levels in your pool.
-Some salt water chlorine generators come with an onboard system that detects saline concentrations in the pool.
+Some saltwater chlorine generators come with an onboard system that detects saline concentrations in the pool.
 Even so, it’s still a good idea to routinely test salt levels to confirm an accurate reading.
-You can test on your own with a specialized salt water test strip, test kit, or electronic tester.
-Or, instead of buying a specific test, you can just bring a water sample to your local Leslie’s store for a free test each month.
-Salt levels don’t fluctuate as quickly as other aspects of pool chemistry, so you won't need to test salinity every single week.
-If there’s a lot of splash-out happening in your pool, you may want to test more frequently.
-It's important to keep the salt concentration within range in order for your chlorine generator to work properly.
+You can test on your own with a specialized saltwater test strip, test kit, or electronic tester.
+Or, instead of buying a specific test, you can just bring a water sample to your local Leslie’s store for a free test.

 Does testing my pool water prevent it from getting cloudy?